Year 1

 As musicians, we follow the Charanga music scheme.

-In Let’s Start Singing this term, children will explore new songs and enjoy singing together.
+In Music Inspired by the World around us this term, children will explore new songs and enjoy singing together.
 They will learn about rhythm, pitch, and expression while having fun making music as a group.

 Author Focus